 Invasive bladder cancer means that the cancer cells have spread beyond the inner lining of the bladder and into the muscle layer.
-There is a risk that the cancer could spread to other areas of the body if it is not treated.
+There is a risk that cancer could spread to other areas of the body if it is not treated.
 Find out about what treatments you might have and what to expect after.

-Find out about making treatment decisions for cancer that has spread into the bladder muscle.
+Find out about the different type of treatment for cancer that has spread into the bladder muscle (invasive bladder cancer).

 Surgery for invasive bladder cancer is one of the main treatments.
-The surgeon usually removes all your bladder and makes a new way of passing urine made.
-See which surgery you may have and what happens afterwards.
+The surgeon usually removes all your bladder and makes a new way for you to pass urine.
+FInd out which surgery you may have and what happens afterwards.

-Radiotherapy uses high energy waves to kill bladder cancer cells.
+Radiotherapy uses high energy x-rays to kill bladder cancer cells.
 See how you have it and the possible side effects.